lieff/lvg/README.md

  * Shaders and 3D support.
  * Parallel shape\image decoding and use file compression with parallel decoding support (like pbzip2).
  * More audio\video\codec backends.
+ * SWF frame interpolation to get more fps than encoded in file.

 ## Interesting graphics libraries